paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-953-united-states-air-force-academy.md

 <a id="section-9448"></a>
 ## § 9448.
-Cadets: agreement to serve as officer
+Cadets: service obligation
 **(a)** Each cadet shall sign an agreement with respect to the cadet’s length of service in the armed forces.
 The agreement shall provide that the cadet agrees to the following:

 (1) That the cadet will complete the course of instruction at the Academy.